FineRedMist/bg3_mod_epic6/README.md

 To indicate that a feat got used, the boost also has: data "Boosts" "ActionResource(UsedFeatPoints,1,0)"

+Which would on granting the feat, increase the UsedFeatPoints to indicate consumption of a feat.

 So the full combo is:
 new entry "E6_Shout_Actor_SharedDev"